Student Clubs & Organizations

 12. Meet with Treasurer Representative & Create SUMS Account (Chartered Only)

 Every year the Department of Student Activities is responsible for confirming that all organizational student leaders are aware of and in compliance with Massachusetts Act Prohibiting the Practice of Hazing (Chapter 269 of the General Laws).
 A full copy of this Act is available in Rights and Responsibilities - Appendix A or through the Department of Student Activities, Shapiro Campus Center Room 203.
 One representative from each club and organization must sign this form on behalf of the organization in order to achieve proper recognition from the Student Union.
-Please click here to download the form.
-Forms should be turned in to the Student Activities office in Shapiro Campus Center Room 203.
+Please click here to fill out the form (it is the same form used to have your club's Google site updated).